Upstream#

 consistent

-parameter is specified, the ketama consistent hashing method will be used instead.
-The method ensures that only a few keys will be remapped to different servers when a server is added to or removed from the group.
-This helps to achieve a higher cache hit ratio for caching servers.
-The method is compatible with the Cache::Memcached::Fast Perl library with the ketama_points parameter set to 160.least_conn#
+parameter is specified, the ketama consistent hashing method will be used instead of the above method.
+The method ensures that when a server is added to or removed from the group, only a minimal number of keys will be remapped to other servers.
+Using the method for caching servers provides a higher cache hit ratio.
+The method is compatible with the Perl Cache::Memcached::Fast library with the ketama_points parameter set to 160.least_conn#

 least_time (PRO)#